Yuan Wemyss

-Yuan Wemyss (also known as Rita Yuan Gao, Yuan Gao and Rita Pickering; Chinese: 高源; born 14 January 1976) is a former Chinese-born Scottish badminton player who won Scottish National Championships for 13 times.
+Yuan Wemyss (also known as Rita Yuan Gao, Yuan Gao and Rita Pickering; Chinese: 高源; born 14 January 1976) is a former Chinese-born Scottish badminton player who won Scottish National Championships 13 times.

 Career

-Wemyss was a bright sport prospect who formerly played at the regional level in China but never made it up to the national squad due to very tough competition.
-She temporarily left the sport in 1999 and began pursuing her another interest in learning English at the Carlisle College.
-In Carlisle she met Scottish National badminton coach Dan Travers who in turn began supporting her for playing further Badminton and represent Scotland at international stage.
-She there got her nickname Rita, then after dubbed as Rita Yuan Gao.
+Wemyss formerly played at the regional level in China.
+She temporarily left the sport in 1999 to study English at the Carlisle College.
+In Carlisle, she met Scottish national badminton coach Dan Travers who supported her playing badminton and representing Scotland.
+She there received the nickname Rita Yuan Gao.
 She is also known as Yuan Gao.

-As of 2012, Yuan Gao moved to Zurich, Switzerland for part-time study of a Master of Philosophy in Sports Studies at the University of Stirling with a coaching role at Swiss Badminton.
-She also served as a Woman's ambassador in Badminton World Federation.
-In 2013, she competed in World Senior Championships also.
+As of 2012, Yuan Gao moved to Zurich, Switzerland for part-time study of a master of philosophy in sports studies at the University of Stirling with a coaching role at Swiss Badminton.
+She also served as a women's ambassador for Badminton World Federation.
+In 2013, she competed in World Senior Championships.
 Currently she is acting as Performance and Development Coach of Badminton Scotland.

 Family

-Wemyss comes from Wuhan, a big industrial city in Central China located alongside Yangtze river.
+Wemyss comes from Wuhan.
 Her father was a football coach and her brother was a professional player of Hubei Province.
 Her mother was a former Army administrator.